Crop Rotation Group

 Sow and Plant

-Sow in late summer to use mustard as a short-term fall cover crop.
-Broadcast seed into cultivated soil so that the seeds are about 2 inches (5 cm) apart and one-half inch (1 cm) deep.
-Thin to 6 inches (15 cm) apart in all directions.
+Broadcast seed into raked soil so that the seeds are about 2 inches (5 cm) apart and one-half inch (1 cm) deep.
+Thin to 6 inches (15 cm) apart in all directions, or sow into plug trays or small pots.

 Our Garden Planning Tool can produce a personalized calendar of when to sow, plant and harvest for your area.